1910 college football season

-The 1910 college football season had no clear-cut champion, with the Official NCAA Division I Football Records Book listing Harvard and Pittsburgh as having been retrospectively selected national champions, by four "major selectors" in about 1927, 1947, 1970 and 1980.
+The 1910 college football season had no clear-cut champion, with the Official NCAA Division I Football Records Book listing Harvard and Pittsburgh as having been retrospectively selected national champions, by four "major selectors" in about 1927, 1947, 1980 and 2003.
 Harvard claims a national championship for the 1910 season.
+Auburn also claims a national title based on a selection in Richard Billingsley's unrevised original math system.

 Rules

 Cartoon by Ryan Walker on the ongoing attempt to make a brutal sport more effete through rules changes.

 Rule changes were made prior to the 1910 season to permit more use of the forward pass, with complicated limitations: